-Palma De Mallorca is probably best known for its enormous harbour.
+Palma De Mallorca in the Mediterranean it is a mecca for boating and Yacht Charter.
+It is probably best known for its enormous harbour.
 This harbour begins in front of the cathedral and borders the west.
-The pedestrian and cyclist friendly promenade reaches the ferry port, past the harbour.
+The pedestrian and cyclist-friendly promenade reach the ferry port, past the harbour.

-Throughout its history, Mallorca has been the subject of numerous invasions and conquests.
+Throughout its history, Mallorca was unavoidably connected to boats and yachts, and it has been the subject of numerous invasions and conquests.
 The original Arab settlers knew Palma as Medina Mayurqa until about 1229.
 After this, Mallorcans called this place simply Ciutat (City).
 Palma’s name comes from the Roman city of Palmaria, which still exists a couple of metres beneath the ground.

-Palma De Mallorca´s current image owes a great deal to the last two hundred years.
+Palma De Mallorca’sboating and yachting image owe a great deal to the last two hundred years.
 Constructed in the 19th-century, from a base derived from a dried-up riverbed, are two iconic roads Passeig des Born and Las Ramblas.
 The defensive city walls once protected the whole city.
 Once removed, this made room for the ring road called Las Avinguda.
-Land was reclaimed from the sea in the 1950s, to create the waterfront highway and promenade Passeig Maritim.
+The land was reclaimed from the sea in the 1950s to create the waterfront highway and promenade Passeig Maritim.

 Sights & attractions

-Reflected in the wide variety of architecture Palma’s cultural history is always on display, visitors do tend to spend a lot of their time in the old town.
+Reflected in the wide variety of architecture, Palma’s cultural history is always on display.
+Visitors tend to spend a lot of their time in the old town or visiting the hundreds of boats and yachts in the harbour.
 People also spend time just wandering through the streets while browsing the exciting shops.

-Palma De Mallorca most iconic building is the Gothic Cathedral, La Seu, built on the site of a mosque many centuries ago.
+Palma De Mallorca most iconic building is the Gothic Cathedral, La Seu, built on a mosque site many centuries ago.
 Before this, it was a Roman temple.
-The Cathedral rises out of the city walls which used to mark the edge of the sea.
+The Cathedral rises out of the city walls, which used to mark the edge of the sea.

 The Arab Quarter